 Types of Baker’s Cyst

-There are two types and both of these are mentioned below:
+There are two types, and both of these are mentioned below:

-It happens when there is an obstruction in either the knee joint or the veins running from it.
+- Secondary Baker Cysts: It happens when there is an obstruction in either the knee joint or the veins running from it.
 This results in the aggregation of synovial fluid.
 This form of sac may be caused by injury to the knee or a build-up of scar tissue around the knee joint from surgery or disease processes, such as osteoarthritis or meniscus tears.

-Symptoms of Baker Cyst
+Symptoms of Baker’s Cyst

 The most noticeable indicator of this cyst is a lump behind the knee.
 Other frequent Baker cyst symptoms are: